benmiller314/cdm2019fall/plans/lesson-26.md

 <div class="alert alert-success">
 <ol>
    <li>Open each project repo you forked from an assignment and copy its URL.</li>
-   <li>In the GitHub taskbar, at the top right, click the <strong>+</strong> menu and choose the "Import repository" option.
+   <li>In the GitHub taskbar, at the top right, click the <strong>+</strong> menu and choose the "Import repository" option. <br />

    <img src="../assets/img/screenshot--import-repository.png" alt="plus menu, between alert and profile menus, with import repository as the second option">
    </li>
    <li>Paste in the URL from step 1, give the project a name, and begin import.
 It'll take at least a few minutes.</li>
    <li>When you're notified that the import is successful, open it up to confirm that you still have your full project history.</li>
-   <li>Finally, delete the forked repository you started with in step 1, confident that you're not losing any of your work.</li>
+   <li>Finally, delete the forked repository you started with in step 1, confident that you're not losing any of your work.
+To delete, go to the Settings tab, and head all the way to the "Danger Zone" at the very bottom.</li>
 </ol>
 </div>